Delwyno/Llwybr-Arfordir-Cymru-Wales-Coastal-Path---Tracker/README.md

 - Mapping library: Leaflet.

 The Wales Coast Path (Llwybr Arfordir Cymru) is managed by [Natural Resources Wales](https://naturalresources.wales/) and partner authorities.

-## Licence

-Add your chosen licence here (for example, MIT for the code).
-Note that the underlying route data and map tiles carry their own terms from Ordnance Survey and OpenStreetMap respectively; check those before redistributing the data itself.